StructuralXplorationLab/Libra/README.md

 1. Construct design domain
 2. Construct model
-3. Select forces (in Fig. 6 the selection is implicit—for 2D applications strictly choose between monomials and binomials, trinomials best apply for 3D applications)
+3. Select forces (in Fig. 6 the selection is implicit—for 2D applications you can only choose between monomials and binomials)
 4. Place new node (in Fig. 6 the selection is explicit—keep it explicit choosing between _UserSelectParam_ and _UserSelectedPt_)
-5. Set force indeterminacies (in Fig. 6 the selection is explicit—keep it explicit by selecting _UserDefinedMagnitude_ and manually define N1, N2, N3)
+5. Set force indeterminacies (in Fig. 6 the selection is explicit—keep it explicit by selecting _UserDefinedMagnitude_ and manually define N1, N2, N3 as a Gene Pool)
 6. Construct policy
 7. Apply transformation